melodyogonna/jobman/README.md

 # jobman

-Background jobs for Go applications
+Easy and powerful background jobs for Go applications.